 All incoming staff need to provide Bingham with some basic information before they arrive.
 Some of this is to comply with our own internal policies, others are external requirements.
 Scans of the following documents need to be with Bingham a minimum of a month before you arrive.
 You don't need to send them all in one batch.
 Email scanned documents to firstname.lastname@example.org

-if you're not sure you understand please ask.
-Questions can be emailed to our Government Relations Officer: firstname.lastname@example.org
+If you're not sure you understand please ask our Government Relations Officer: email@example.com

 What is the process?